Homemade Dairy Free Ranch Dressing

-When I post a recipe as “dairy-free” I get a lot of emails asking how to make it with regular products, which is completely fine with me 🙂 I love your emails….I just thought maybe I could simplify things and make the recipe appeal to everyone…..
+When I post a recipe as “dairy-free” I get a lot of emails asking how to make it with regular products, which is awesome I love your emails!
+I just thought maybe I could simplify things and make the recipe appeal to everyone.

 When I convert a recipe to dairy-free, I generally do not change the measurements unless absolutely necessary.
 This usually works, unless the composition of the substitute is completely different.
 It’s the same concept as using non fat milk in a recipe that calls for whole milk, it will be more diluted and not as thick.

-How to make Homemade Ranch Dressing:
+How to make Homemade Dairy Free Ranch Dressing:

 Pour apple cider vinegar into coconut or cashew milk.
 Let sit for 5 to 10 minutes to “curdle” and become buttermilk.

-In a bowl or jar, whisk/shake the together mayonnaise, pressed garlic, parsley, green onions, white wine vinegar, “buttermilk”, and pepper…..
+In a bowl or jar, whisk/shake the together mayonnaise, pressed garlic, parsley, green onions, white wine vinegar, “buttermilk”, and pepper.

 Pour into container and store in refrigerator.
 Use within 7 days.